AnkitNayak-eth/Ligma-AI-Discord-Bot/README.md

 # 🛠 Tech Stack
-Node.js – The backend brain 🧠
+* Node.js – The backend brain 🧠
-Discord.js – For bot interactions 🤖
+* Discord.js – For bot interactions 🤖
-Axios – To fetch roasts from the Llama-3.2-3B API 🔥 Dotenv – Keeps API keys safe 🛡
+* Axios – To fetch roasts from the by 3.3 70B API 🔥
+* Dotenv – Keeps API keys safe 🛡

 # 🎉 Contributing
 Want to improve LigmaBot?
 Feel free to fork the repo, make changes, and submit a PR!